Follow Abraham Lincoln’s footsteps on the Kansas Lincoln Trail

 “If I went West, I think I would go to Kansas — to Leavenworth or Atchison.” — Abraham Lincoln, 1860

 Lincoln wasn’t blowing smoke when he said he’d go to Kansas.
-He had already visited the state before politics’ requirements take him back East permanently.
+He had already visited the state before politics’ requirements took him back East permanently.
 In the 1860 election, Bleeding Kansas was the central issue.
 Why?
 Because if the government could force or induce Kansas to allow slavery, how could any part of the nation remain a free state?
-Lincoln came to Kansas to investigate the answer to that question.
-Let’s follow Lincoln’s footsteps on the Kansas Lincoln Trail.
-We’ll visit Elwood, Troy, Doniphan, Atchison, and Leavenworth.
+The spread of slavery could engulf every state.

-In 1859, former Kansan and staunch abolitionist John Brown had attacked the federal arsenal at Harpers Ferry, Virginia.
+In 1859, former Kansan and staunch abolitionist John Brown attacked the federal arsenal at Harpers Ferry, Virginia.
 Brown saw the attack as a step toward slavery’s overthrow.
 Lincoln disagreed.
 Coming to Kansas, where Brown had earned his violent, radical reputation, could cast Lincoln in a more reasonable light.
+(Brown’s group was the most notorious of the bloody bands infesting Kansas.
+Pro-slavery settlers and free-state pioneers massacred each other.)
+Northeast Kansas was Lincoln’s chance to test his presidential campaign themes before a smaller audience than he would face back East.

 Lincoln arrives in Kansas

-As they awaited the ferry, Wilder noticed that Lincoln’s shirt was missing buttons.
+Wilder noticed Lincoln’s shirt had missing buttons as they awaited the ferry.
 The Presidential candidate folded his legs, reminding Wilder of the hind legs of a Kansas grasshopper.

 The ferry trip was short.
 Since the ferry ran every 15 minutes, the journey from Kansas to Missouri had to take less than 15 minutes.